theFoOl-oo-oo/promptthin/README.md

 ## Supported models

-PromptThin infers the provider from the model name — no extra config needed:
+PromptThin infers the provider from the model name automatically:

 | Model prefix | Routes to |
 |---|---|